This is a quote attributed to Bill Gates, I like it. Whether the quote banking is necessary banks are not, is the real quote, or it is:

 Banks continue to claim they are embracing the use of technology, or FinTech as they would have you call it, but that does not ring true to me.

 The reason I call bovine feces on this statement is my understanding of a few key factors in banks.

 - Banks do not like new things, until they are proven money-making ideas.
 Adaptation of new ideas is not any bank’s strong point (unless it makes them a lot of money).

 - COBOL programmers are still making a fortune from Banks , because Banks are afraid to upgrade their existing core system to a language from this millennium.
-This odd situation which arose with Y2K, where programmers were paid ludicrous sums of money to make the following change in systems:
+This odd situation which arose with Y2K.
+Programmers were paid ludicrous sums of money to make the following changes in systems: